 Lifetime Member Since 2011

 .
-He recorded their movements from their roosting cave in the fall and recaptured them the next spring, demonstrating that Myotis sodalis
+He recorded their movements from their roosting cave in the fall and recaptured them that winter far to the north, demonstrating that Myotis grisescens

 was indeed migratory.
-Merlin completed his undergraduate work at the University of Tennessee in Knoxville and earned his Ph.D. in 1972 in population ecology at the University of Kansas.
+He eventually banded more than 41,000, and his detailed studies became his 1974 Ph.D. thesis in population ecology at the University of Kansas.
 He was Curator of Mammals at the Milwaukee Public Museum from 1975 to 1986.

 Like many of his contemporaries he had become keenly aware of the threatening environmental stress faced by many species of mammals, especially bats, and in an effort to draw attention to this impending crisis he founded Bat Conversation International (BCI) in 1982.
 He moved (with BCI) to his present location in Austin, Texas.
-Under Merlin's leadership BCI has grown rapidly and now has a staff of over 30 scientists and educators and thousands of members worldwide and has become one of the premier organizations for bat conservation and research.
+Under Merlin's leadership BCI grew rapidly to include a staff of over 30 scientists and educators and thousands of members worldwide.
+He retired from BCI leadership in 2009, and in 2014 founded Merlin Tuttle’s Bat Conservation, where he continues his diligent efforts on behalf of bat conservation.

 from the Congress Street Bridge.
 He was a major participant in several of our "round-table" discussions, for conservation and preservation initiatives, including White Nose Syndrome He has also served as Chair of numerous sessions on the NASBR program, and participated in judging many of the student presentations and posters.
 At our meeting in 1986 at the University of Massachusetts, Merlin was awarded the Gerritt S. Miller Jr. Award in recognition of outstanding service and contributions to chiropteran biology.
-Merlin continues to play a leading role in the affairs of the North American Society for Bat Research, and surely his founding and guiding Bat Conservation International is one of the greatest contributions to the well-being of bats worldwide.
-Dr. Tuttle has a long list of publications documenting his work concerning conservation and preservation of bats from around the world.
-Happily, Merlin continues to work for our favorite taxa, chiropterans everywhere. - Roy Horst, 2012
+Merlin continues to play a leading role in the affairs of the North American Society for Bat Research, as well as in bat conservation efforts worldwide.
+Dr. Tuttle has a long list of publications documenting his work concerning conservation and preservation of bats.
+Happily, Merlin continues to work for our favorite taxa, chiropterans everywhere. - Roy Horst, 2012, updated 2017.

 Lifetime Member Since 2008